What Size Generator to Run My Whole House?

 Having a whole-house generator allows homeowners to maintain normal living standards even during extended power outages.
 Choosing the properly sized unit is crucial to ensure all electrical systems and appliances function when utility power fails.
 The generator must be large enough to handle the home's total wattage needs while factoring in square footage and future energy demands.
 This article explains how to calculate your household's electrical requirements and select an adequately powered generator for complete backup capability.

-Calculate Your Power Needs
+How Do You Calculate Your Home’s Power Requirements?

 The most important factor in selecting a whole-house generator is calculating your home's power needs.
 Add up the wattage of all electrical appliances and devices you'd like to run during an outage.
 This includes lighting, appliances like refrigerators and freezers, furnaces, security systems, well pumps, and other necessities.
 As a general guideline, sizing your generator at twice your total wattage needs will provide enough power.
 It's also smart to factor in future energy needs if you plan to purchase additional appliances.
 A professionally installed home generator will safely and automatically power appliances and systems during an outage.